munkireport/munkireport-php/app/modules/mrmailer/README.md

 Before the module can be used, you must set the config options in config.php.
 Module currently supports sending emails via SMTP only at this time.

+If a client contains a tag of "noemail", it will not generate any emails until the tag was removed.

 Config Options
 ---
 * $conf['email']['enabled'] = true; // Controls if emails are sent or not